-The Four Pillars of the Revenue Marketing System
+The Revenue Marketing System

 You spend most of your time on the practices found on the left side of the graphic: Automate and Engage.
 You are so busy executing tactics (enter monthly target number here) that the critical practices of truly understanding your buyers and aligning within marketing and with sales is given limited attention.
 (You’ll be given time to do that next month.)
 The irony is that you would produce better results if you Understood and Aligned better THIS month.
 According to Infor, companies with strong sales and marketing alignment achieve 20% annual growth rate.
 Companies with poor sales and marketing alignment have a 4% revenue decline.